pomelio/cookbook/docs/std_global.md

 ### throw(cause)
 > throws an exception
-   - cause: can be map or string or the other types
+  - cause: can be any type value.
+  - return values:
+    > it creates an error map value with key `cause` which is from throw function.
+The other key is `stackTrace` which is an array of call stack of functions.

 ### error(message)
 > log error messages